 Local division, Helsinki

-- Petri Rinkinen – part-time; presiding judge; also judge at the Market Court Helsinki; Finland
+- Petri Rinkinen – full-time; presiding judge; also judge at the Market Court Helsinki; Finland

 Local division, Lisbon